askman-dev/askman-chrome-extension/README.md

 # Privacy Policy

-AskMan is committed to user privacy:
+Askman is committed to user privacy:
 - No data is collected or stored on external servers.
 - All interactions are contained within the session and only shared with the AI service provider of your choice.